BreakInSites/Ascendo/README.md

 # ASCENDO

 A multipurpose site for school.
--

 Includes:
 -
-Games
-Hacks
+Games,

+Hacks,

-BookMarklets (maybe)
+And BookMarklets (maybe)

 # Disclaimer
 If you use this for harmful purposes, I'm NOT responsible and you cannot blame the site as you made your own decisions.